If you're looking for the best VR indie games out there, we've got you covered right here.

-You'll also find you can perform a variety of swings, ranging from lighter slices with spin or an all-out smash to try and grab yourself some bonus points before the orb bounces back, and also, if you're looking for a decent workout, Racket: Nx can certainly provide.
+You'll also find you can perform a variety of swings, ranging from lighter slices with spin or an all-out smash to try and grab yourself some bonus points before the orb bounces back, also, if you're looking for a decent workout, Racket: Nx can certainly provide.

-As well as allowing you to have a look at some classic paintings including Da Vinci's Mona Lisa and Botticelli's The Birth Of Venus, the game also allows you to become step inside them.
+As well as allowing you to have a look at some classic paintings including Da Vinci's Mona Lisa and Botticelli's The Birth Of Venus, the game also allows you to step inside them.

 This makes the experience a whole lot more immersive and can arguably help you to appreciate the wonder of certain paintings, even more, especially Renaissance art, and in a wider sense, allow you to relax if you've played some more intense titles earlier.